Video Walkthrough

 As registry containers expose their ports on the host, we can use bridge IP to direct proxy requests.

-docker logs -f registry-docker.io
+docker logs -f registry-docker.io.

 The first time cluster boots, images are pulled and cached, so next cluster boot should be much faster.

-is a bridge IP with default network (10.5.0.0/24
+Note:10.5.0.1is a bridge IP with default network (10.5.0.0/24), if using custom--cidr, value should be adjusted accordingly.

-Using Caching Registries with docker
+Using Caching Registries with docker Local Cluster

-With a docker local cluster we can use docker bridge IP, default value for that IP is 172.17.0.1
+With a docker local cluster we can use docker bridge IP, default value for that IP is 172.17.0.1.

-On Linux, the docker bridge address can be inspected with ip addr show docker0
+On Linux, the docker bridge address can be inspected with ip addr show docker0.

 Machine Configuration